Skip to ma into content

 Hydrochloric acid production

-The chlorine gas produced at the anode of the electrolyzer and the supplied hydrogen form the starting materials for the synthesis of hydrochloric acid.
-For this purpose, both gases are fed into a burner and react there to form hydrogen chloride.
+The chlorine gas generated at the anode of the electrolyzer and the supplied hydrogen form the starting materials for the synthesis of hydrochloric acid.
+For this purpose, both gases are directed into a burner and react there to form hydrogen chloride.
 Subsequently, the formed HCl gas flows from the combustion chamber into the integrated isothermal falling film absorber.
-Here, the gas is absorbed with the help of water or weak acid, resulting in concentrated hydrochloric acid (37 wt% HCl) is formed.
+Here, the gas is absorbed with the help of water or weak acid, forming concentrated hydrochloric acid (37 wt% HCl) forms.

-With the help of LiquiSonic® measurement technology, continuous monitoring of the hydrochloric acid concentration is carried out.
+With the help of LiquiSonic® measurement technology, a continuous check of the hydrochloric acid concentration is carried out.
 This makes it possible to detect deviations from the target concentration and react accordingly.

 Your advantage:

 The starting product sodium chloride (NaCl) is obtained either by evaporating seawater, mining, or leaching salt deposits (caverns).
 The raw brine contains impurities and calcium or magnesium salts, which can clog the fine pores of the diaphragm or membrane during electrolysis and thus significantly reduce their lifespan.
-For this reason, these impurities are precipitated in agitator tanks (dissolution vessels) by adding caustic soda Sodium hydroxide aus.
-Nach der Fällung werden die Verunre into igungen mit Hilfe e into es Druckfilters abgetrennt.
+For this reason, these impurities are precipitated in agitator tanks (dissolution vessels) by adding caustic soda Sodium hydroxide After precipitation, the impurities are separated using a pressure filter.

 The purity of the brine concentration is of particular importance for the subsequent electrolysis.
-The LiquiSonic® Measurement system ensures a highly precise determination of the brine concentration at any time.
-Installation is carried out in the dissolving station when using salts mined underground or at the transfer point from the brine supplier in cavern production.
+LiquiSonic® Measuring system ensures a highly precise determination of the brine concentration at all times.
+The installation takes place in the dissolving station when using mined salts or at the transfer point from the brine supplier in cavern extraction.

 Your advantage: